GoogleCloudPlatform/marketplace-tools/examples/deployment-manager/autogen/multivm/README.md

-This example uses the `mpdev` tool to generate a Deployment Manager template for a Redis multiple virtual machine (VM) product.
+This example uses the `mpdev` tool to generate a Deployment Manager template for a MariaDB multiple virtual machine (VM) product.

 To generate a Deployment Manager template for your VM product, see the Google Cloud Marketplace documentation for [Creating your deployment package](https://cloud.google.com/marketplace/docs/partners/vm/create-deployment-package).

 ## Prerequisites

-Your Google Cloud project must contain a Redis VM image to use in the Deployment Manager template.
-To copy the Redis VM image from the [click-to-deploy project](https://github.com/GoogleCloudPlatform/click-to-deploy) to your project, run the following command:
+Your Google Cloud project must contain a MariaDB VM image to use in the Deployment Manager template.
+To copy the MariaDB VM image from the [click-to-deploy project](https://github.com/GoogleCloudPlatform/click-to-deploy) to your project, run the following command: